b-marcum/brandonmarcum/content/about.md

 I have a broad systems infrastructure background of 20+ years but my primary focus is around networking, security, automation, and observability that stitches the world together.

-My current role is Senior Solutions Architect at [Presidio](https://www.presidio.com/), a global solutions provider.
+My current role is Senior Solutions Architect at [Presidio](https://www.presidio.com/), a leading global solutions provider.